 Quick Answer

 If you want one feng shui color that attracts money, start with green.
 It is the easiest money color to use well because it already suggests growth, replenishment, and steady life.
-After that, the strongest supporting colors are usually cream, deep wood, muted teal, and soft gold.
+The best support colors are cream, deep wood, muted teal, soft gold, and carefully placed richer accents.

 That is why green tends to beat louder symbolic colors in real rooms.
 It feels livable.
 It can be used in paint, textiles, cabinetry, art, plants, or one stronger furniture piece without making the whole room harder to settle into.

-The Main Money Color That Usually Makes the Most Sense
+The Main Money Color That Makes the Most Sense

 The most useful money-color directions